clausnz/php-helpers/README.md

 ### isSamsung

-Determes if the current user agent is running on a Samsung device.
+Determes if the current device is from Samsung.

 ```php
 Dev::isSamsung(  ): boolean